Aditya-Muttagi/aditya-muttagi.github.io/contact.md

     <h2>Email</h2>
     <p>
       The most reliable way to reach me is by email.
-      I usually respond with a short, direct reply rather than a long essay.
+      I usually respond with a short, direct reply.
     </p>
     <p class="highlight-line">
       <a href="mailto:{{ site.email }}">{{ site.email }}</a>